Site Searches Note

 Searches for the English and Latin words are straightforward.

-Searches can also be done for Greek words.
-For search purposes all Greek letters have been transliterated to English equivalents without any accents, breathings etc. It is hoped that this makes for greater ease of searching for those who may not be familiar with all the complexities of Greek accents and breathings.
+Greek words have been transliterated to English for search purposes without any accents, breathings etc. It is hoped that this makes for greater ease of searching for those who may not be familiar with all the complexities of Greek accents and breathings.
 The pattern of transliteration is given a little further down the page.

 DO NOT ATTEMPT TO INCLUDE ACCENTS OR BREATHINGS IN YOUR SEARCH WORDS!
 FOR THIS PURPOSE IT WILL HINDER RATHER THAN HELP.
 SO THERE IS NEVER AN "H" AT THE BEGINNING OF WORDS.